tryhackmeltd/docs.tryhackme.com/docs/teaching/getting-started.md

 ## Getting Started with Teaching on TryHackMe

-TryHackMe is an online platform that provides virtual labs and provides teaching content for Cybersecurity training.
-Helping you focus on teaching while we take care of the tedious setup and content creation process.
+TryHackMe is an online platform that provides virtual labs and provides teaching content for Cybersecurity training; helping you focus on teaching whilst we take care of the tedious setup and content creation process.

 We make a difference by having our content designed to attract young talent by providing the learners and teachers with benefits such as